-The rural area takes the PlanRVA (RRPDC) boundary as its outer boundary and includes the balance which is not catogorized as urban or suburban: 82% of area in the region are rural consisting of a total of 1,800 sq. smiles shown in Exhibit 36.
+The rural area takes the PlanRVA (RRPDC) boundary as its outer boundary and includes the balance which is no catogories as urban and suburban areas: 82% of areas in the region are rural consisting of a total of 1,800 sq. smiles shown in Exhibit 36.
 Hanover County occupies 432 sq. miles with the biggest regional percentage of 24% while the City of Richmond has only 4.5 sq. miles that are considered as rural.